IGE-OpenReproLab2025/training-sessions-material/modular-python-demo.md

 But these functions are “stateful”, i.e. they have side effects.
 They use variables that are outside their definition (such as “mean” and “num_measurements”, for example).
 It's a problem if, for example, we reuse one of these functions outside this notebook.

 ## v6 Transform stateful functions into pure functions
-"Pure" (or "Stateless") functions depends ONLY on their input parameters.
+"Pure" (or "Stateless") functions depend ONLY on their input parameters.
 Thanks to that, they can be reused anywhere, tested, parallelized and much more.
 Let's refactor these functions to make them pure (and a bit more generic by the way).

 ```python
 import pandas as pd